yashkanrish/PredictingFraudTransaction/README.md

 We performed feature engineering to develop new variables that helped us in our prediction.
 We have used three different model: logistic regression, random forest and XG boost for training our dataset and measured the performance of each model in terms of balanced accuracy, sensitivity and specificity.

 In this experiment we first performed a down sampling to create an approximately 50:50 split of fraud and non-fraud transactions.
 And developed three models mentioned above to test and predict fraud in Transactions.
-We obtained .99 F1 score and 99.2% accuracy
+We obtained .99 F1 score and 99.72% specificity